Creating a College Resume

 - Surf through some websites for medical schools in your home state (links to each of them are available here).

-- Start looking into summer internship and other summer experiences.
+- Start looking into internships and other summer experiences.
 We have a list of clinical opportunities and research opportunities in which past Princeton students have participated.
-Other good places to look include the AAMC list of Summer Undergrad Research Programs at med schools; Career Services, and in Vitals.
+Other good places to look include the AAMC list of Summer Undergrad Research Programs at med schools; Career Development, and in Vitals.

 Here are a few ideas as you get started:

 1. Read others’ reflections for inspiration – jot down ideas based on their writing.
 Aspiring Docs Diaries is a good place to start – these blog entries are written by current premeds, med students, and residents: AspiringDocsDiaries.org

 2. Identify experiences or influences—special events, service projects, shadowing experiences, conversations, books—that inform, inspire, or challenge you.
 Record significant details about these moments, and then describe your impressions, feelings, and thoughts.

 3. Use a format that helps you – some people prefer to type, some to handwrite, some to dictate into their phone as an audio journal.
 Some people blog online because they’re inspired by having an online audience, some want to keep their thoughts private, some do a mix of both.
 Doodling and illustration are also encouraged!

 4. Over the summer, HPA will post “career contemplations” on social media.
 These questions make good journal prompts.
 You can view last summer’s posts on Facebook or Instagram.